 - 4 tortilla wraps (large or x-large)

-1. Preheat oven to 425F and line a large glass dish with tinfoil.
+- Preheat oven to 425°F and line a large glass dish with tinfoil.
 Drizzle olive oil on squash and give a shake of salt and pepper.
 Coat with hands.
 Roast chopped butternut squash for 45 mins. or until tender.

-5. When b’nut squash is tender remove from oven and cool slightly.
+- When butternut squash is tender remove from oven and cool slightly.
 Add 1.5 cups of the cooked butternut squash to the skillet and stir well.
 You can mash the squash with a fork if some pieces are too large.
 Add Daiya cheese and heat another couple minutes.

 This recipe takes a bit of time due to roasting the squash and cooking the rice.
 My suggestion is to cook the squash and rice the day before.
 Then all you have to do is throw some things in a skillet and it will come together in 20-30 mins.